sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 7. When tapping on this Object Table control, you want to bring the affected record so that you can fix business failure by modifying previous changes right there.
 For this, you will write a business logic to decide which action to call depends on which `@odata.type` is the `affectedEntity` and if there is no handler for an affected entity, app will display a toast message saying this affected entity doesn't have a handle yet.

-    In the `ErrorArchive_Details.page`, select the Object Table control, navigate to the **Events** tab.
+    In the `ErrorArchive_Detail.page`, select the Object Table control, navigate to the **Events** tab.
 Click the 3 dots icon for the `OnPress` property and select the `Create a rule/action`.

     <!-- border -->![MDK](img-5.7.png)